 Coyote Creek from the San Francisco Bay to Anderson Dam is designated critical habitat for the federally threatened O. mykiss.
 Reduction of Anderson Reservoir to elevation 488 feet would result in a loss of the reservoir's coldwater pool volume, with a consequent effect of decreased flows available for release into Coyote Creek, and increased water temperatures during the summer.
 Without avoidance and minimization measures in place, the reduction in available flows is anticipated to result in dryback conditions within Coyote Creek during each summer and fall for the duration of ordered drawdown.
 In order to augment flows during summer and fall, imported water will need to be released to the Creek, from the Coyote Discharge Line, and when the CVP extension is complete, further downstream into the creek near Ogier Ponds (see Section 5.4).
 When available, the higher temperature water released to the creek from the Coyote Discharge Line may be unsuitable for steelhead occupying the CWMZ, but beneficial for other native fish and maintenance of riparian and wetland habitat.
 Alteration of creek flows and the lack of a reliable reservoir coldwater pool from which to draw would impact steelhead and their habitat, particularly through the recognized Cold Water Management Zone (CWMZ) of Coyote Creek that extends about 5 miles from the base of the dam to Golf Course Drive.
+Therefore, Valley Water plans to release imported water further downstream via the Central Valley Pipeline extension to minimize impacts to groundwater recharge and warm water habitat downstream, and to release lower flows of imported water that could be cooled by chillers into the CWMZ as soon as the extension can be constructed.
 Operational flow guidance discussed in Section 4.1 will be employed to guide and direct how flows are discharged from the reservoir after drawdown.
 Fish protection measures and monitoring of the CWMZ included as part of the FOCP to address anticipated impacts, particularly to steelhead, are described in detail below.